raveltan/hung-lang/README.md

 ## Installation Guide
 >Hung is a programming language built on top of python, the main requirement is the python itself.

-### Requirements
-In order for Hung to be run on certain machine please make sure that these depedencies are satisfied:
-1. Python 3
-2. Termcolor ^ 1.1.0

 ### Install & Run
 TBA